-Join Malcolm Shore for an in-depth discussion in this video Introducing DMitry, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video Introducing DMitry, part of Learning Kali Linux.

 - The first tool we see on the right hand side,…is dmitry.…Dmitry, the deep magic information gathering tool,…can be used to do whois lookup of a host,…identify subdomains, and scan a target,…looking for open ports.…Let's take a look at how to use…a couple of dmitry's capabilities.…Firstly, I'll use dmitry to identify the public internet…registration information of the yahoo.com website.…The first thing that dmitry provides…is the target's IP address.…